-The Parties shall endeavour to cooperate through their respective agencies responsible for intellectual property, or other relevant institutions, to enhance the understanding of issues connected with genetic resources and traditional knowledge associated with genetic resources.

-The Parties shall endeavour to pursue quality patent examination, which shall include:

-an opportunity for third parties to cite, in writing, to the competent examining authority prior art disclosures that may have a bearing on patentability, including prior art disclosures related to traditional knowledge associated with genetic resources; and the use of databases or digital libraries containing genetic resources and associated traditional knowledge, such as India's Traditional Knowledge Digital Library,8 if reasonably accessible, applicable and appropriate.
+- 1. The Parties shall endeavour to cooperate through their respective agencies responsible for intellectual property, or other relevant institutions, to enhance the understanding of issues connected with genetic resources and traditional knowledge associated with genetic resources. - 2.
+The Parties shall endeavour to pursue quality patent examination, which shall include: - (a) that in determining prior art, relevant publicly available documented information related to traditional knowledge associated with genetic resources may be taken into account; - (b) an opportunity for third parties to cite, in writing, to the competent examining authority prior art disclosures that may have a bearing on patentability, including prior art disclosures related to traditional knowledge associated with genetic resources; and - (c) the use of databases or digital libraries containing genetic resources and associated traditional knowledge, such as India's Traditional Knowledge Digital Library, if reasonably accessible, applicable and appropriate.